chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 - Ingested client run and compliance nodes
 - Teams, API Tokens, Policies, and Roles created in Automate

-Any of these that you do not explicitly assign to a project are considered *unassigned* with respect to projects.
+Any of these resources that you do not explicitly assign to a project are considered *unassigned* with respect to projects.
 After upgrading and before creating projects, all of your resources are considered *unassigned*.

-Assigning your set of ingested client run and compliance nodes to projects is done via the project ingest rules you create for the project.
+Assigning your set of ingested Client Run and Compliance Nodes to projects is done via the project ingest rules that you create for the project.
 An ingest rule specifies one or more conditions, and each condition specifies a set of attribute values that a node must satisfy to be assigned to the given project.
-Once you define your set of projects with their contained ingest rules and conditions, you then use the **Update Projects** button on the main projects list page to apply those definitions.
+Once you define your set of projects with their contained ingest rules and conditions, you can use the **Update Projects** button on the _Main Projects_ page to apply those definitions.

-Teams and API tokens may be assigned to projects directly in the UI; policies and roles can only be assigned on the command-line.
+Teams and API tokens may be assigned to projects directly in the UI.
+Policies and roles can only be assigned through the command line.
 These resources created within Automate do not make use of, nor do they require, any project ingest rules.

 Currently, only some resources in Chef Automate respect projects.
 Only resources that respect projects will be filtered when using the project filter.
 Resources that do not respect projects will always be displayed and will ignore any applied project filters.
-After IAM v2 becomes generally available we will continue the work to make more resources respect projects.
+After IAM v2 becomes generally available, we will continue the work to make more resources respect projects.

 #### Resources that respect projects

 - API Tokens
 - Ingested Client Run nodes
 - Ingested Compliance nodes
-- Ingested Event Feed events
 - Policies
 - Teams
 - Roles